 - Post buffer is to configure the amount of video data stored after a recording event ends.

 - Drop shorter than is handy to filter out short movements.

 - Split longer than can be adjusted to split a recording sequence into multiple files and to limit the buffer size (default value is 1000 frames).

-- Flip-H and Flip-V will mirror the video source horizontally and vertically (to rotate by 180° check both).
+- Flip Horizontally and Flip Vertically will mirror the video source horizontally and vertically (to rotate by 180° check both).

-- Source Settings is enabled for capture cards and USB / DV cameras.
+- Source button is enabled for capture cards and USB / DV cameras.
 It displays the camera proprietary general settings dialog.

 - Input Select is used to choose the input of an analog video capture device.

 - TV opens the analog TV tuner dialog.